Team members

 Solution

 With the circular economy as our core value, our products come from nature and go back to nature in the most efficient way.
-Ello Jello, our first innovation are edible cups that replace the disposable plastic cup.
+Ello Jello, our first innovation is edible cups that replace the disposable plastic cup.
 They are made from seaweed and other plant-based materials, not just safe for the environment but also great for the body as they are rich in fiber, vitamins, and minerals.

 The next innovation is a disposable and edible sheet made from seaweed to replace disposable plastic sachets.
 This product was created by Noriyawati Mulyono and marketed by Evo&Co.
 However, as we realize that we need to create a bigger impact, we have begun to provide other alternative products to replace the single-use plastic product.